ceregousa/memre_slate/source/includes/_creating_a_user.md

 # Creating a User

-Every learner in your system should have a corresponding user in Cerego.
+Every learner in your system should have a corresponding user in Memre.

 ```shell
 curl 'https://partners.cerego.com/v3/partners/:partner_id/users' \